 We visited a lovely lagoon where hundreds of pink flamingos feasted on the shrimp diet that accounts for their beautiful color.

 Back on land, the creatures form a virtual United Nations of reptiles, birds and mammals.
 Sometimes, you can barely set your foot on land, there are so many sea lions to greet you.
 On the black igneous rocks, you can snap photos of hundreds of orange and blue Sally Lightfoot crabs all moving in different directions.

 The ever-present land and marine iguanas reminded me of dinosaurs roaming around while little lava lizards darted between them.

 And, of course, there are the gigantic and ancient Galapagos tortoises that live mostly on Santa Cruz Island.
 Once there were tens of thousands of tortoises, but sailors killed most of them for food.
 Today, the Charles Darwin Foundation is working hard to increase the population of tortoises and return them to their native habitats.
 These huge creatures move slowly, are vegetarians and some of them were born in the 19th century!

 I could tell you about the prickly pear cactus and the various other types of plants and animals which make their home in the Galapagos, but why spoil the fun of discovering these on your own?
-To whet your appetite, here are some photos from our trip.
-To visit the Galapagos is more than a vacation; it is the adventure of a lifetime.

 Our January 2007 Immigration Trivia Quiz was entitled “Three Strikes and You’re Out!” and may be accessed at